dkclee/MTWord/README.md

 Some features may not work locally because of API keys that are not available.

 ## Future directions
-- Tests: Definitely want to make sure that all of my code is tested.
+- Tests: Want to make sure that all of my code is tested.
     Currently there is a problem running the tests because of an application context problem.
-- Helpful memorization features: Card matching, text matching, quiz features for the memorization aspect
+- Helpful memorization features: Text matching, quizzes
 - Incorporating OAuth using [Flask-Dance](https://flask-dance.readthedocs.io/en/latest/)
 - Ordering the sets by different factors such as name, created date, number of cards, etc...
 - Reset password feature using JWTs [Flask-JWT-extended](https://flask-jwt-extended.readthedocs.io/en/stable/)